 - you’re unlikely to be open to trying new things and approaches

 - you’re mainly looking for support in talking through issues – you may find Counselling or Psychotherapy to be more suited to what you’re needing in this case

 - you’re likely to feel a high level of resistance to exploring intuition, feelings or body responses during sessions

 - you feel you are unlikely to benefit from exploring how your situation relates to a bigger picture including other people and the wider world

-- you’re looking for support specifically with issues including a high level of trauma (although I am trauma-informed in the way I approach sessions, you may find a trauma specialist is needed in this case; should something arise during a session that I believe cannot be held adequately in the container of the session, I will recommend you to seek additional support)
+- you’re looking for support specifically with issues including a high level of trauma (although I am trauma-informed, should something arise during a session that I believe cannot be held adequately in the container of the session, I will recommend you to seek additional support from a trauma specialist)

 - you are looking for a solution to a big issue in a single session (although a single session can often be transformative, some issues may benefit from a longer time frame to delve deeper)

 - you feel that you are currently as connected as you want to be to the resources you need to navigate challenges

 Embodied Coaching sessions